MCLusardi/poplFinalProject/README.md

 ## Description
 This tool and grammer can parse many basic elements of python syntax and generate a parse tree of them.
 The elements it parses include:
-/Basic arithmetic
+- Basic arithmetic
-/for and while loops
+- for and while loops
-/if statements
+- if statements
-/Function definitions and calls
+- Function definitions and calls

 ## Suggested Usage
 1. Run `chmod +x *.sh` in order to make the bash scripts executable